-Action 2.6.1 Multi-Agency Hubs

-(These principles can apply to police officers/staff working in any multi-agency safeguarding setting)

-Ensure that MASH/Multi-agency unit staff (where implemented) fully understand the characteristics relating to vulnerability and principles of professional curiosity and that it is embedded within MASH/multi-agency processes
+Action 2.6.1 Multi-Agency Hubs (These principles can apply to police officers/staff working in any multi-agency safeguarding setting) Return to Action Plan Ensure that MASH/Multi-agency unit officers/staff (where implemented) fully understand the characteristics relating to vulnerability and principles of professional curiosity and that it is embedded within MASH/multi-agency processes ORGANISATIONAL IMPACT A more empowered workforce who will feel greater job satisfaction through helping individuals experiencing vulnerability, reducing burn-out and increasing retention.
+EXTERNAL IMPACT: An increase in the identification and understanding of risk enabling appropriate safeguarding responses which will ultimately improve the outcome for the individual at risk.
+Objective 1: To ensure that the characteristics relating to vulnerability and principles of professional curiosity are well embedded within MASH/Multiagency units Objective 2: To ensure MASH/Multi-agency unit officers/staff have the training and skills necessary for the role Objective 3: To ensure MASH/Multi-agency officers/staff work collaboratively Evidence What do we mean?

-ORGANISATIONAL IMPACT

-A more empowered MASH staff who will feel greater job satisfaction through helping individuals experiencing vulnerability, reducing burn-out and increasing retention.

-To increase the identification and understanding of risk enabling a more appropriate safeguarding response which will ultimately improve the outcome for that individual.

-Objective 1: To ensure that the characteristics relating to vulnerability and principles of professional curiosity are well embedded within MASH/Multiagency units

-Objective 2: To ensure officers/staff have the training and skills necessary for the role

-Objective 3: To ensure MASH/Multi-agency staff work collaboratively

-Officers/staff use professional curiosity to consider and articulate the wider risk in their safeguarding training for the role decision-making
+Officers/staff use professional curiosity to consider and articulate the wider risk in their safeguarding decision-making What do we mean?